+Time horizon

+Long-term

+Likelihood

+More likely than not

+Magnitude of impact

+Medium

+Are you able to provide a potential financial impact figure?
+Yes, an estimated range

+Potential financial impact figure (currency)

+Potential financial impact figure - minimum (currency) 70,000,000

+Potential financial impact figure - maximum (currency) 350.000.000

+Explanation of financial impact figure

-We track the NCS yearly and report against our goal of 50% product improvement by NCS in our annual report and online at www.thecloroxcompany.com.
-To date we have made sustainable improvements to over 50% of our product portfolio since the 2012 start of our goal period, achieving this goal two years ahead of our 2020 goal period end.
+During our prior goal period we tracked the NCS yearly and report against our 2020 goal of 50% product improvement by NCS in our annual report and online at www.thecloroxcompany.com.
+During this goal period we made sustainable improvements to over 50% of our product portfolio since the 2012 start of our goal period, achieving this goal two years ahead of our 2020 goal period end.
 Over 58% of our products had sustainability improvements through mid-2019, when we stopped tracking the goal.

-In 2019, Clorox announced an ambitious set of environmental, social and governance (ESG) leadership goals integrated with our strategic business choices, as part of our integrated long-term corporate strategy called IGNITE.
+In 2019, Clorox integrated our ESG leadership goals with our strategic business choices, as part of our integrated long-term corporate strategy called IGNITE.
 These ESG goals include Planet Goals with a focus on plastic and waste reduction and science-based climate action.
 Our estimates of the potential positive sales revenue impact to our business due to continued sustainability improvements are calculated to be in the range of 1% to 5% of gross revenues per year.
-This translates to a potential impact of \$60 million-\$300 million dollars.
+This translates to a potential impact of \$70 million-\$350 million dollars based on CY20 revenues.

 Cost to realize opportunity

+0

 Strategy to realize opportunity and explanation of cost calculation

+The approach to this opportunity is embedded in our Ignite Strategy and ESG Goals.
+Clorox is enabling each business to become a sustainable business that delivers strong economic, environmental and social net positive benefits in a changing world.
+This strategy involves establishing Clorox as the pace-setter in building sustainable brands through leadership in Business Transformation, Material Reduction, and Climate